xiaopies/OrderedArrayList/README.md

 # OrderedArrayList

-Generics <> signs
+- Generics <> signs

-very volatile
+- very volatile
-contains variable type
+- contains variable type
-need to be object types, can't be int, must be Integer (object types)
+- need to be object types, can't be int, must be Integer (object types)

-do what ArrayList did for our classes possibilities endless
+- do what ArrayList did for our classes
+- possibilities endless

+- how to filter out nulls